Top-philic ALP phenomenology at the LHC: the elusive mass-window: The top-philic ALP as a portal to Dark Matter

 In Fig.~\ref{fig:DM_ALP}, we also include the LHC limits we derive from the previous section by studying the ALP effects in $t \bar t$, as a purple shaded area, which are independent of the value of the dark matter mass and coupling.
 We see that these bounds already rule out significant parts of the lines where the correct relic density can be obtained.
 Referring to the two previously introduced scenarios, for ALP masses lower than the resonant peak we are in scenario A, where the ALP decays into SM.
 In this case the other constraints of Sec. \ref{sec:summary-indirect}, specifically $t \bar t b \bar b$ and $ t \bar t \ell^+ \ell^-$, also apply.
 For ALP mass larger than the resonant peak we are instead in scenario B, {\it i.e.} an invisible ALP, of which the specific collider signatures will be discussed in the next subsection.

 As a final aside, note that in the regime $2 m_{\text{DM}} < m_a$ we also expect stringent constraints from indirect detection, given the existing results from the Planck satellite data on thermal dark matter annihilating predominantly to $b \bar b$ \cite{Fermi-LAT:2015att,Fermi-LAT:2016uux}.
 Intriguingly, this is also the typical model and range of masses that could accommodate the galactic center excess (see {\it e.g.}~Refs.~\cite{Calore:2014nla,PerezdelosHeros:2020qyt} and references therein).
+Furthermore, also in the other mass regime, $m_a < m_{\rm DM}$, there might be indirect detection constrains from DM annihilation into SM pairs, even if these channels are subleading in setting the relic abundance (see {\it e.g.}~Ref.~\cite{Armando:2023zwz}).
 A detailed investigation of direct and indirect detection constraints on this parameter space is left for future work.